 A designer’s search for material and meaning

-Materials shape how we bring ideas to life, giving form, texture, and meaning to design.
-But beyond function, what makes a material truly feel right?
-This question lingered in my mind as I searched for something that resonated on a deeper level.
+Materials shape how we bring ideas to life—infusing design with form, texture, and meaning.
+But beyond that, what makes a material truly feel right?
+That question stayed with me ten years ago, when I was searching for something that resonated on a deeper, more intuitive level.

 Picture : View from my workshop window, Ri- Bhoi district, Meghalaya, India.

-During this time, I visited my parents at their newly acquired forest farm in Meghalaya—a visit that would change everything.
-There it was—bamboo.
-Tall, green, and swaying gently, it carried a quiet presence, as if reaching out to connect with me.
-I watched as land workers effortlessly crafted bamboo sheds, furniture, fencing, and everyday objects.
+There it was—this humble giant grass.
+Tall, green, and gently swaying, it carried a quiet presence, as if reaching out to connect with me.
+On my parent's farm land, I watched land workers effortlessly craft bamboo sheds, furniture, fencing, and everyday objects.
 The ease with which they shaped the material revealed something profound.
-Bamboo wasn’t just a resource—it was deeply interwoven with life and tradition.
-That moment sparked a shift.
-A new way of design thinking was beginning to take root within me.
+Bamboo wasn’t just a resource—it was deeply woven into life and tradition.

-Picture : A mask artist working on a bamboo frame, Majuli village, Assam, India.
+Picture : Exploring craft - A mask artist working on a bamboo frame, Majuli village, Assam, India.

 Beginning from the Land

-At this point, the landworkers watched in astonishment as I regarded my material with deep reverence.
-I had no idea what I was going to do next, but I knew my journey had to begin with a profound connection to the material itself.
+At this point, the landworkers watched with astonishment as I regarded the material with reverence.
+I didn’t yet know what I was going to create, but I knew my journey had to begin with a deep, respectful connection to the material itself.

-Observing the freshly harvested culms, I saw more than just raw material; I saw natural vessels, containers, bowls, and platters—all shaped by the artistry of nature.
-Their unrefined beauty called for preservation rather than alteration.
-My design brief became clear; it has to be - Preservation.
+As I observed the freshly harvested culms, I began to see more than raw material.
+I saw natural vessels—containers, bowls, platters—already shaped by the artistry of nature.
+Their unrefined beauty didn’t call for transformation, but for preservation.
+And with that, my design brief became clear: Preservation.

 Picture : Inspecting Dragon Bamboo culms before harvest, homegrown plantation, Baksa district, Assam, India.